-- Cloudy, blurry, fuzzy, foggy or filmy vision
+- Cloudy, blurry, fuzzy, foggy, or filmy vision

 - A noticeable cloudiness in the pupil

-- A decrease in distance vision but an improvement in near vision.
+- A decrease in distance vision but an improvement in near vision

-- Double vision (diplopia)
+- Double vision (diplopia) or halos around lights

 - Frequent changes in eye prescriptions

-- Poor vision in sunlight.
+- Poor vision at night

 If cataracts are suspected, a referral to an eye specialist (ophthalmologist) is usually recommended.
 The eye specialist may carry out more detailed examinations of the eye and vision in order to determine the exact location and extent of the cataracts.
 They will then recommend appropriate treatment.

-Surgery involves making a small incision in the front of the eye, through which the old lens is removed and a new intraocular lens is inserted.
+Surgery involves making a small incision in the front of the eye, through which the old lens is removed and the artificial IOL is inserted.
 The incisions are usually made using a hand-held microscopic blade but, in recent times, laser cataract surgery has allowed computer-guided, bladeless incisions to be made.

-Laser cataract surgery should not be confused with laser eye surgery (PRK and LASIK)

-which is used to correct problems with the eye's ability to focus.
+Laser cataract surgery should not be confused with laser eye surgery (PRK and LASIK), which is used to correct problems with the eye's ability to focus.